Guide for Teachers in the VRoma Learning Environment

 After you have selected the class of player, more options will appear in the editing window.
 We strongly recommend that you create a group for your students by checking the checkbox and typing in a group name.
 This will make it very easy to subscribe them to a discussion forum, to send them emails, to make them shared owners of an object, etc. Give the group a descriptive name (such as the name of the class you are teaching); if you need to create another player later to add to this group, you can use the option Attach this group /attach players to an existing group.

 At this time you also have the option to create a room especially for your student group by checking the checkbox and typing in a name for the room.
-This room will belong only to you if your students are mailers, but they will be shared owners of the room if they are builders.
+This room will belong only to you if your students are mail-receiving players, but they will be shared owners of the room if they are builders.
 If your students are builders, you will also see an option here to create a room for each of them which each will own and have as his/her “home.”
 You may do this now if you wish, but it is not really recommended, since your students will probably prefer to create their own rooms in the Portae Somni district.
 If you do create a room for the group, be sure to check the connect checkbox and choose your office as the connecting room.

 We do not recommend that you make any alterations in the defaults for Miscellaneous settings or Password Options, but be sure to check the box marked Send passwords to these new users.
-Finally, click the go! button and the new players, group, and rooms (if you have chosen this option) will be created.
+Finally, click the Do it! button and the new players, group, and rooms (if you have chosen this option) will be created.
 The next page will show a list of the new players, including their object numbers and passwords; you should use the print button at the bottom of this page so you will have a record of all the passwords in case the students lose their password emails.

 Special Educational Rooms